 NYRA encourages responsible wagering.
 If gambling is a problem for you or someone you care about, help is available 24 hours a day.
 Call toll-free 1-877-846-7369.

-Visit our NYRA Store, located on the first floor of the Grandstand and the second floor of the Clubhouse.
+Visit our NYRA Store, located on the first floor of the Grandstand and the second floor of the Clubhouse, open on select days.
 They offer an array of goods, including Lotto, blankets, books, clothing, hats, jewelry, key chains, medicine, pocketbooks, posters, toys for children of all ages, watches, and more.

 There are Guest Service Centers located on the second floor Clubhouse across from the escalator and the first floor Grandstand across from the press elevator.